 How much can I claim for a retained item during surgery?

-You can claim amounts more than £5,000 for a retained item during surgery compensation case.
+You can claim compensation amounts more than £5,000 for a retained item during surgery compensation case.
 The amount you claim depends on the damage caused to you, and there is not one fixed award in medical negligence claims.

 The amount of compensation differs from patient to patient, depending on the circumstances and effects of the retained items during surgery.